Today, there are hundreds of billions of galaxies, each containing hundreds of billions of stars. And that is just for the observable universe.

 It has been observed that the outer parts of galaxies rotate too fast; the amount of matter in the galaxy is insufficient to generate a gravitational force capable of keeping them from spinning off into space.
 But dark matter could counteract that centrifugal force.
 The mass of dark matter provides the gravitational pull needed to hold the galaxy together.
 Similar phenomena are seen for galaxies in clusters and for the strength of gravitational lensing.2)Bending of light waves from a distant star by another star or a planet, like by a lens.

-Dark matter must be composed of something which interacts only weakly with ordinary matter and is not visible to us, but its composition is still unknown.
+Dark matter must be composed of something which interacts only weakly with ordinary matter and is not visible to us.
+Other than that, its composition is still unknown.
 It may be non-baryonic matter left over from the Big Bang.
 Hypothetical dark-matter particles are referred to as WIMPs, Weakly Interacting Massive Particles.
 Recent studies suggest several types of such particles.3)Astronomers Measure the Density of Dark Matter in Galaxy Clusters.
 SciTechDaily.
 Dark matter constitutes 24% of the energy density of the universe.

 The bad news is that theoretical calculations of the constant come up with a value far, far too large to be true.
 Work continues.